The Community Manager's Self-Care Checklist

 Setting Your Personal Boundaries

 Many of us have poor boundaries.
 Most people won't cross them, but all it takes is one person - your boss, co-worker, partner, community member - to ignore those boundaries and send you into a tailspin.
-We are caretakers of people and connectors often because we have spent some portion of our lives neglected, ignored, or disconnected.
+We are caretakers of people and connectors often because we have spent some portion of our lives feeling neglected, ignored, or disconnected.
 Our empathy runs deep.
 This is beautiful, but it can be dangerous if left unchecked.

 The Community Manager Daily Self-Care Checklist